klemenv/PyDevice/pycalcRecord.md

 a bit of surprise since both parameters are integers.
 The constants needs the FTx field populated which defaults to DOUBLE.
 When the above record executes, the 2 integer values are converted to double values before passing to Python code.
-The result of the expression is DOUBLE value and can be verified with FTVL field.
+The result of the expression is DOUBLE value which happens to be default value for FTVL.

 ### Adaptive parameter and return value types

 ```
 record(py, "PyCalcTest:AdaptiveTypes") {
-    field(INPA, "Test:Input1 CP")
+    field(INPA, "PyCalcTest:Input1 CP")
-    field(INPB, "Test:Input2 CP")
+    field(INPB, "PyCalcTest:Input2 CP")
+    field(FTA,  "LONG")
+    field(FTB,  "DOUBLE")
-    field(CALC, "pow(max([%A%, %B%]), 2)")
+    field(CALC, "pow(max([A, B]), 2)")
+    field(FTVL, "LONG")
 }
 ```

-When using links (local PVs on same IOC or external ones), their value type defines the corresponding parameter type.
-In the above record, both PVs can be any numerical value and the Python code will calculate a square of the largest of the 2 parameters and the return value will be LONG if both parameters are integer values, or DOUBLE otherwise.
-If particular return type is required, it can be casted through Python code by using int() or float() functions surrounding the expression.
+The FTx fields define the parameter type regarless of what the link's type might be.
+When types don't match, values are converted and precision may be lost.
+In the example above, the PyCalcTest:Input1 PV is ai but the pycalc definition forces conversion to LONG.
+Similarly, the result of Python code is a double value, but we're only intersted in integer precision.

 ### Trigger record alarm